jx2bandito/dragAndPosJSF/README.md

-Paste the code into your CSS file and its default position will be where you last dragged it.<br /> Note that the draggable function overwrites CSS positioning at the moment of use.<br /> Otherwise, the position will stick and is completely responsive. <br />
+Paste the code into your CSS file and its default position will be where you last dragged it.<br /> Note that the draggable function overwrites CSS positioning at the moment of use.<br /> Otherwise, the position will stick and is completely responsive. <br /> This version automatically creates the output area as a span positioned absolutely at left: 0 and top: 0 in the body.<br />

-This version automatically creates the output area as a span positioned absolutely at left: 0 and top: 0 in the body.
+Styling the output area must be done in JS after the function call, eg.: $("#dragAndPosOutput").css({'property':'value'});